asimerkut/base/jhi/README.md

 ## Building for production

-To optimize the base application for production, run:
+To optimize the per application for production, run:

 To ensure everything worked, run: